-Many laboratory tests and studies have proved the antimicrobial properties of oregano oil.
-It can efficiently stop the development of all types of pathogen including bacteria, viruses, parasites and fungi.
+Many laboratory tests and studies have proven the antimicrobial properties of oregano oil.
+It can efficiently stop the development of all types of pathogens including bacteria, viruses, parasites and fungi.

 Bottom line is…

 When applying essential oils for eczema, it is crucial to use 100% pure essential oils free from additives and adulterants, whilst blending them with high quality carrier oils to prevent hypersensitivity responses and risking further irritating the skin.